SuranaHarsh/SuranaHarsh/README.md

 - 👀 I’m interested in understanding and developing softwares.
 - 🌱 I’m currently learning Python if you are interested in mentoring me please reach out.
 - 💞️ I’m looking to collaborate on various project than can help me learn faster.
-- 📫 How to reach me, email - harshsurana1987@gmail.com
+- 📫 How to reach me just leave a comment.
+Thank you.

 <!---
 SuranaHarsh/SuranaHarsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.